MicrosoftDocs/win32-pr.pt-br/desktop-src/TaskSchd/tasknamedvaluepair-name.md

 ## <a name="property-value"></a>Valor da propriedade

-O nome que está associado a um valor em um par de nome-valor.
+O nome associado a um valor em um par nome-valor.

 ## <a name="requirements"></a>Requisitos